- I've taken an introductory course in psychology. What course should I take next?

 Yes, if they are different seminars--with different titles.
 You may take as many different 489 seminars as you wish, and count them all.

-No!
-You need to accumulate up to 3 credits of PSYC 391/392 (research experience), OR 393 (internship experience), OR 394 (teaching experience) for it to count toward your major; and only 3 credits from any one set of these can count toward your bachelor’s degree in Psychology at SIUC.
-If you do complete more than 3 credits (you can complete up to 9 credits in any one of these), they would count towards your bachelor’s degree at SIUC.
+Yes, but only 6 credits can count toward your bachelor's degree in Psychology at SIUC.
+If you do complete more than 6 credits (you can complete up to 12 credits in any one of these), they would count toward your bachelor's degree at SIUC.

 No, a 1-credit seminar (PSYC 389) is a "bonus" class that counts as an elective credit but does not count toward your requirements for a major in Psychology.

 PSYC 394 and 499 are by invitation only, for students who have a minimum GPA of 3.5 when they begin spring semester of the junior year.
 Invitations are sent via email.
 If you do not receive an invitation but meet the eligibility requirement, please contact Dr. Kathleen Schmidt at firstname.lastname@example.org or call (618) 453-3543.

 No. The honors thesis is an extra course and does not count toward completing the requirements for a Psychology major.
 However, this course provides students with the skills necessary for graduate school and help them get connected with departmental faculty.

 You will need to re-take the course until you earn a C or better.